gutzy/pixel-editor/STRUCTURE.md

 }
 ```

-The `canvas` argument provided to the tool will refer to the currently active layer's canvas,
+The `canvas` and `file` arguments, provided by AppManager, refer to the active file and
-or if there's a selection, the current selection canvas.
+its active layer's canvas, or if there's an active selection, the file's selection canvas.
 The wiring between events, files and tools is in `src/classes/AppManager.js`.